 Trust shall not be inherited from other STI-CAs in the deployment of the SHAKEN framework (i.e., the STI-PA is the only trust authority).
 To preclude this, policy mapping shall be inhibited.

-An STI-PA may remove an STI-CA from the list of trusted STI-CAs based on specific criteria such as a failure to comply with the CP established by the STI-PA.
+An STI-PA may remove an STI-CA from the list of trusted STI-CAs based on specific criteria such as a failure to comply with the CP established by the STI-PA or other criteria as defined by the STI-GA.
 Typically, compliance is audited by the PMA and thus guidelines must be established for the timeframe in which an identified problem must be resolved.

 The STI-PA imposes a Certificate Policy (CP) that shall be supported by the approved STI-CAs.
 In the context of the SHAKEN trust model, the STI-CA has the following responsibilities: